adithya0412/Ecommerce/FEATURES.md

-# ✨ ShopZONE E-Commerce - Feature Summary
+# ✨ ShopMart E-Commerce - Feature Summary

 ## 🎯 Project Overview

-**ShopZONE** is a full-stack e-commerce application featuring a stunning **Glass Morphism UI** design with a comprehensive **Admin Panel** for managing products and orders.
+**ShopMart** is a full-stack e-commerce application featuring a stunning **Glass Morphism UI** design with a comprehensive **Admin Panel** for managing products and orders.
 Built using the MERN stack with modern best practices.

 ---